 This collection is from nearly 6000' in San Miguel Co., New Mexico and hardy down to Zone 5.
 This yucca relative makes dense clumps of thin grassy leaves to 3' tall and holds the dense plumes of creamy flowers nestled in the uppermost leaves.
 The brown seed heads evoke fat cigars.

-Originally introduced by Cistus Nursery from a seed collection at 8000' in La Siberica, Mexico, this very desirable plant has become hard to find of late but our two plants finally flowered with impressive spikes that was one male and one predominately female so we had seed!
+Originally introduced by Cistus Nursery from a seed collection at 8000' in La Siberica, Mexico.
 These have been undamaged in brief nighttime drops to 10F and have formed new crowns after flowering so the show will continue.
 It is mandatory to have a series of parties when these bloom, btw.

 A rare species from northern Myanmar and adjacent Yunnan, this is even a rarer opportunity to purchase bulbs from seed collected in the wild by Bjornar Olsen.
 Nomocharis in cultivation live in the Summer of Love and welcome without reservation any pollen from any other Nomocharis nearby resulting in hybridity.

 An Asian Sour Gum or Tupelo related to our own eastern Nyssa sylvatica.
 This deciduous tree does flower but not that you would notice although it does produce small bluish fruits in Fall.
-The driving reason for growing this that the largish leaves becomes a bonfire in Autumn in yellows, oranges or reds.
-A moist acidic soil will fan those flames.
+Fast-growing with largish leaves often carrying bronzy-purple tones when young.

 © Copyright 2015 Far Reaches Farm.